-Contact our Customer Leakage Support team on 0345 2 660 036 and they will be able to talk you through the options available to you.
+Contact our Customer Leakage Support team on 0345 2660036 and they will be able to talk you through the options available to you.
 Often, homeowners will have insurance cover which they can use to cover the cost of a repair.
 If not, we will be able to provide you with a list of approved plumbers that should be able to assist you in completing the repair.
-We can also send one of our inspectors to your property to confirm that the leakage is on your private supply if there is any doubt.
-You must take steps to stop the waste within a reasonable period of time.
+You must take steps to stop the waste within a 28 day period.
 Please contact us on the above number if you are having difficulty getting your leak fixed.